Leonardo DRS, Inc. research snapshot

 Rating

-Quality mid-tier U.S. defense electronics franchise with growth backlog and a full valuation
+Quality mid-tier U.S. defense electronics franchise with record backlog, raised 2026 guidance, and a full valuation

 Trend status